 But, how can you tell if you’re getting the most from your cloud infrastructure?

 If you’re working in the Amazon Cloud, the AWS well-architected framework could be the solution.
-The framework covers five core pillars, all of which work to improve your cloud environment.
+The framework covers six core pillars, all of which work to improve your cloud environment.
 These are:

 - Operational excellence